docker/docs/content/manuals/admin/organization/members.md

 Organization owners can manage [roles](/security/for-admins/roles-and-permissions/) within an organization.
 If an organization is part of a company, the company owner can also manage that organization's roles.
-If you have SSO enabled, you can use {{ $role_mapping_link }}.
+If you have SSO enabled, you can use [SCIM for role mapping](/security/for-admins/provisioning/scim/).

 > [!NOTE]
 >